withtally/gov_deployer/README.md

 ======================
 A tool to deploy governance and related contracts supported by Tally via CLI.

-All the contracts disclosed here are opinated versions of it and you can always redesign and modified if they stick to the overall pattern.
+All the contracts disclosed here are opinionated versions of it and you can always redesign and modify if they stick to the overall pattern.

 ----------------
 # Gov Deployer
 ## About

 Gov deployer is dev tool created by developers in tally, in special [Arthur](github.com/afa7789).
-It's main purpose is to deploy the contracts that tally support in their products with a single line of command.
+Its main purpose is to deploy the contracts that tally support in their products with a single line of command.

 To skip reading too much and go directly to the commands [click here](#deployments) and to go to the [table of content click here](#table-of-content).